arad1367/FLUX.1_Schnell_Marketing_Assistant/README.md

 # FLUX.1 Schnell Marketing Assistant

-This app uses the FLUX.1 Schnell model to generate high-quality images based on your prompt.
+* This app uses the FLUX.1 Schnell model to generate high-quality images based on your prompt.
 Use it to create new logos, social media content, marketing advertisements, and more.
+* link to app in Hugging face: https://huggingface.co/spaces/arad1367/FLUX.1_For_Marketing_Advertising

 ## Examples